SepehrImanian/openstack-notif/README.md

 # openstack-notif

-Opinionated toolkit for provisioning an OpenStack environment and wiring it to a lightweight VM monitoring service that pushes notifications when interesting events happen (for example, when VMs are created, deleted, or change status).
+Opinionated toolkit for provisioning an OpenStack environment and wiring it to a lightweight VM monitoring service that pushes notifications when interesting events happen.

 The repository brings together: